The Differences Between Underemployment and Unemployment

 Lack of Experience

-Recent graduates may find themselves underemployed while looking for their first job after college.
+Recent graduates may find themselves struggling to secure their first job after college.
 Even entry-level jobs sometimes require more experience than students may have to offer right after graduation.
 Job seekers who find themselves in this position might have to take part-time work while doing additional internships, taking classes, or networking their way to a new position.
+The experience gained from internship is one of the greatest benefits that a graduate can gain from these programs.

 Credentials Aren't Acceptable

-In many cases, highly skilled individuals come to work in a new country, but face underemployment because their foreign credentials are not be accepted nor considered to be an equivalent fit for the position in question.
+In many cases, highly skilled individuals come to work in a new country but face difficulties finding work because their foreign credentials are not be accepted or considered to be an equivalent fit for the position in question.

 Few employers are willing to send foreign documents for evaluation by a third party, so many professional individuals such as doctors, lawyers, or engineers take necessary jobs that would otherwise be seen as inferior positions.

-In addition to students, foreign nationals, and trade workers, those with disabilities, mental illnesses, or former inmates are often discriminated against and are forced to take the first job made available to them for fear of not finding another.
+In addition to students, foreign nationals, and trade workers, older workers, those with disabilities, mental illnesses, or former inmates are often discriminated against in the employment sphere.
+These individuals are forced to take the first job made available to them for fear of not finding another.

-Some individuals with acceptable experience and skills are underemployed because of low demand in their local job market.
+Some individuals with acceptable experience and skills are victims of low demand in their local job market.
 For example, an Oceanographer who is living in Wisconsin might have to take a part-time job until they are able to move to a location that can better accommodate their skill set.
+When the Pennsylvania steel mills begin to close many workers found they had skills that did not easily translate into other jobs in the area.

-In addition, anyone can find themselves underemployed if the economy takes a turn for the worse.
-During a recession, many skilled workers who would ordinarily have little trouble landing a good job in their field may wind up underemployed.
+In addition, anyone can find themselves in trouble if the economy takes a turn for the worse.
+During a recession, many skilled workers who would ordinarily have little trouble landing a good job in their field may wind up unemployed or underemployed.

 Underemployment can also be caused by larger market changes.
 For example, automation has affected workers in industries ranging from retail to manufacturing to transportation and warehousing.
 While we tend to talk about these changes in the context of increased unemployment, underemployment is also a problem, as employers cut hours and workers lose bargaining power in the market.